-The Magic Tree House books by Mary Pope Osborne teach young readers about geography and history—and they’re addictive!
+The Magic Tree House series by Mary Pope Osborne teaches young readers about geography and history—and they’re addictive!
 Books 1-28 are for readers new to chapter books and the Merlin Mission books, which begin at number 29, are for more experienced readers.
 (Use discretion—there are titles that refer to non-Jewish holidays.)

 Another great series is the I Survived series by Lauren Tarshis.
 Recommended for grades 3 to 5, these books feature fictional survivors of historical tragedies and catastrophic events.
 Tsunamis, earthquakes, fires—the thrilling narratives will draw in even the most adventure-seeking readers.